Abstr4ctz/ModernSpellAlert/README.md

 - ✔️ Alerts about incoming spells at **cast start** for quick reactions.
 - ✔️ Add your own spells and procs easily.
 - ✔️ Quickly target the CASTER and the TARGET of lastly triggered alert.
-- ✔️ Play sound effects for spells included in [Rank14losSA](https://github.com/Fiskehatt/Rank14losSA).
+- ✔️ Play sound effects for all spells.
 - ✔️ Fully customizable tracking options and visuals.

 ---